 [LP5E] This article was originally written for Pythons 3.0 and 2.6, but applies to all 3.X and 2.X.
-It became a new chapter in the book Learning Python, and was revised and expanded in the 5th Edition.
+It became a new chapter in the book Learning Python, and was revised and expanded in the 5th Edition, but evolved independently here.
 "Contents" below opens a table of contents inline if JavaScript is enabled, or off page if not.
 See also the related reading links ahead for more resources.

 icon